amafjarkasi/exercise-todo-list-react-with-fetch/README.md

-# To-do list react example w/ fetch
+# To-Do List React Example w/ Fetch API

 This template is similar to create-react-app but it's meant for 4Geeks Academy students.